imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 At this stage, your first track has two branches: the first cell at t=0 divides into two daughters, and each daughter makes a branch in the track.
 You do not have to specify to what track you want to branch from.
 Tracks are automatically merged and split when you add or remove links.
 The only editing you have to do is at the link level, and track are discovered from the spots connected by the links you created.

-### Step-wise time browsing and sparse annotations.
+### Step-wise time browsing and sparse annotations

 MaMuT is built as an application for the annotation of large images immediately after their acquisition, and help build the first experimental results quickly.
 With modern, automated and fast live-sample microscopy, it is possible to generate a movie with high temporal resolution over a very long time.
 This is the case of the data we use for this tutorial, though we only work on the first 10 time-points.
 Nonetheless, you can see that at this stage, the cells move little from one frame to another.
 You could jump by steps of 5 frames, and still be able to identify the cell you tracked over time.